MIC-DKFZ/nnunet-eucaim-docker/README.md

 * All input must as DICOM series folders.
 * All files in the input folder will be processed in batch.
 * Output files are written with identical filenames into the output folder.

-### File Naming

-* Mono-modal tasks (e.g., `nnunet-liver-tumour`)
-The container automatically adjusts file names if needed, so the user can provide files with simple names like `image01.nii.gz`.

-For detailed guidelines, refer to the [nnUNet data format documentation](https://github.com/MIC-DKFZ/nnUNet/blob/nnunetv1/documentation/data_format_inference.md).

 ## Notes
 A patched version nnUNet source is placed in the `nnunet-base` folder for installation purposes at build time.
 As soon as the issue https://github.com/MIC-DKFZ/nnUNet/issues/2876 is fixed, direct git clone from official would be possible.